-- 1. Efforts that are locally-led, involve broad-based partnerships, provide outdoor experiences, or are committed to building a long-lasting and action-based conservation ethic in a community. - 2.
+- 1. Efforts that are locally-led, involve broad-based partnerships, engage diverse and changing demongraphics, provide outdoor experiences, or are committed to building a long-lasting and action-based conservation ethic in a community. - 2.
 Efforts that deliver and implement existing curriculum, especially integration of environmental education into school curriculum.
 Proposals to develop new curriculum will not be considered.